On quiver Grassmannians and orbit closures for gen-finite modules: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Teresa Conde and William Crawley-Boevey for helpful comments.
+These thanks are extended to the anonymous referee for useful suggestions, such as the addition of Example~\ref{KP-eg}.
 The first author also thanks Henning Krause for an invitation to visit Bielefeld, funded by the Deutsche Forschungsgemeinschaft grant SFB 701, from which this project resulted.
 Subsequently he was supported by a postdoctoral fellowship from the Max-Planck-Gesellschaft.
 The second author is supported by the Alexander von Humboldt-Stiftung in the framework of an Alexander von Humboldt Professorship endowed by the Federal Ministry of Education and Research.